dirtbikerxz/BaseTalonFXSwerve/README.md

 - Arm subsystem
   - Measurements
-    - Arm extension
+    - Arm extension (rate & travel range)
-    - Arm rotation
+    - Arm rotation (rate & travel range)
   - Test
     - Teleop (use this to establish presets - x8)
     - Presets (tune these to be as fast/accurate as possible)

 - Hand subsystem
   - Test grab/release (tune timing of bumper)

+- Vision subsystem
+  - Test aligning to tag (tune distance from tag)

+- Balance subsystem
+  - Test and tune speed profile